Azure/bicep-registry-modules/avm/ptn/app/container-job-toolkit/README.md

 ### Parameter: `addressPrefix`

 The address prefix for the virtual network needs to be at least a /16.
-Required if `deployInVnet` is `true`.
+Three subnets will be created (the first /24 will be used for private endpoints, the second /24 for service endpoints and the second /23 is used for the workload).
+Required if `zoneRedundant` for consumption plan is desired or `deployInVnet` is `true`.

 - Required: No
 - Type: string
+- Default: `'10.50.0.0/16'`

 ### Parameter: `deployDnsZoneContainerRegistry`